You may have noticed that some brands use success stories or case studies as social proof.

-All the success stories we find on the internet follow the old “Before and After” narrative.
+Every success story we find on the internet follows the old “Before and After” narrative.

 What we aim to do when writing a success story is to help the prospect imagine how your product or service can improve their lives.

 You want to show them: “this customer was in A as you are now and thanks to this product they’re now in B which is where you also want to be”.

 So when writing a success story we need to start with the problem.

 I rectify, we should start, as always when we write a piece of copy, with an exhaustive research of the challenges, objections and wishes of our prospects.

 Recommended reading Research will save you from catastrophe

 Once we know really well which are our prospects’ struggles and wishes, we can ask the right questions to the client we’ve chosen for our success story.